 The most detailed evaluation of a target's ubiquitination status coupled with lysine specific TUBEs as a key preparation reagent allowing a high level of detail, important for evaluating lysine specific ubiquitination

-These assays are very well validated for over a decade and offer important information regarding ubiquitination, deubiquitinase performance, substrate performance, E3 activity all in response to the introduction of a treatment molecule, PROTAC, molecular glue, or and induced protein stabilizer.Â
+These assays are very well validated for over a decade and offer important information regarding ubiquitination, deubiquitinase performance, substrate performance, E3 activity all in response to the introduction of a treatment molecule, PROTAC, molecular glue, or an induced protein stabilizer.

 Cellular Assays: an Overview

-In vitro Ubiquitination
+In Vitro Ubiquitination

-Recreate the ubiquitination cascade to evaluate polyubiquitination with TUBEs Determine activity and chain length
+Recreate the ubiquitination cascade to evaluate polyubiquitination with TUBEs.
+Determine activity and chain length

-Substrate ubiquitination
+Substrate Ubiquitination

-Take advantage of LIfeSensors protein expression to work with purified substrates and proteins for biologically meaningful data
+Take advantage of LifeSensors protein expression to work with purified substrates and proteins for biologically meaningful data

 Custom Assay Design